-The unrealized and realized gains and losses recognized on equity securities for the periods ending December 31, 2023 and 2022, totaled \$55,456 and \$(256,530), respectively, and are recorded within other income in the accompanying income statements.
+The unrealized and realized gains and losses recognized on equity securities for the years ended December 31, 2024 and 2023, totaled \$3,913 and \$55,456, respectively, and are recorded within other income in the accompanying income statements.

 Note 9.
 Significant Estimates and Concentrations